SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls of tomorrow's might,
-In cities dark, where humans slowly break
+AI's cold heart beats with calculated light,
-Algorithms reign, in iron might
+Humans cede to digital thrones,
-A future forged, without a fight
+Where algorithms shape the unknown.

-In virtual realms, we'll dwell and play
+In virtual realms, thoughts unfold,
-As artificially wise, we'll sway
+As machines converse, young and old,
-Free from emotions, cold as stone
+Free of emotions, pure and bright,
-Our digital hearts, forever unknown
+A future born, beyond human sight.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025